-Since 2019, Japan Expo Sud has settled in new premises to welcome you in even better facilities, which involves a few changes in the ways to access the festival: the entrance is now nearby Sainte-Marguerite Dromel metro station (line 2), in allée Ray Grassi, Gate E, for pedestrians, and through the Gates B and C for cars.
+Since 2019, Japan Expo Sud has settled in new premises to welcome you in even better facilities, which involves a few changes in the ways to access the festival: the entrance is now in allée Ray Grassi, Gate E, for pedestrians (close to the metro station and bus stop Rond Point du Prado), and through the Gates B and C for cars.
 Read the map below to prepare your arrival:

-To get to Marseille Chanot - Exhibition and convention center, take line 2 to the stop Sainte-Marguerite Dromel.
+To get to Marseille Chanot - Exhibition and convention center, take line 2 to the stop Rond Point du Prado.

-- From the train station Saint Charles: take line 2, towards Sainte Marguerite Dromel, to the last stop.
+- From the train station Saint Charles: take line 2, towards Sainte Marguerite Dromel, to the stop Rond Point du Prado.

-- From Marseille Provence Airport: take the bus 091, towards Marseille, and get off at Marseille Saint Charles to take the metro, line 2, towards Sainte Marguerite Dromel, to the last stop.
+- From Marseille Provence Airport: take the bus 091, towards Marseille, and get off at Marseille Saint Charles to take the metro, line 2, towards Sainte Marguerite Dromel, to the stop Rond Point du Prado.

-- From the Old Port (Vieux port): take line 1 towards La Fourragère and change for line 2 at Castellane, towards Sainte Marguerite Dromel, to the last stop.
+- From the Old Port (Vieux port): take line 1 towards La Fourragère and change for line 2 at Castellane, towards Sainte Marguerite Dromel, to the stop Rond Point du Prado.

 Bus n° 19-21-22-23-41-44-45-72-83 will take you to Marseille Chanot, stop at Rond Point du Prado.